npolar/api.npolar.no/external/cls.fr/arctic-fox/README.md

 If the tracking deployment information changes, tracking data for the affected platforns needs to be republished to propogate the changes to each individual tracking document.

 Step 7.
-Sensor data decoding
+B. Sensor data decoding
-I sensor data is not already decoded, the [Kiwisat303Decoder]() from [argos-ruby](https://github.com/npolar/argos-ruby) is used to extract sensor data.
+If sensor data is not already decoded, the [Kiwisat303Decoder](https://github.com/npolar/argos-ruby/blob/master/lib/argos/kiwisat303_decoder.rb) from [argos-ruby](https://github.com/npolar/argos-ruby) is used to extract four types of sensor messages.

+Future plans

 A planned improvement to the publishing process is to trigger publishing when tracking platform deployment dates change.